 Software Security Explained

-Definition, issues and ways to secure your code
+Definitions, issues, and guidance on how to secure your code

 Software security is a specific concept within the overall domain of information security that deals with securing the foundational programmatic logic of the underlying software.
 Critically distinct from application security, software security focuses on the early stages of the software development life cycle (SDLC) and the underlying code of a given application.